 Other AIHW indicators

-The Children’s Headline Indicators are a set of 19 indicators.
-They are high level, measureable indicators that identify the immediate environments as particularly important to children’s health, development and wellbeing.
+The Children's Headline Indicators (CHI) are a set of 19 indicators.
+They are high level, measurable indicators that identify the immediate environments as particularly important to children’s health, development and wellbeing.

 Diabetes indicators for the Australian National Diabetes Strategy 2016–2020

-These indicators aim to inform the evidence base for assessing progress against the seven high-level goals outlined in Australian National Diabetes Strategy 2016–2020.
+The Diabetes indicators for the Australian National Diabetes Strategy 2016–2020 aim to inform the evidence base for assessing progress against the 7 high-level goals outlined in Australian National Diabetes Strategy 2016–2020.
 The goals relate to the prevention, early detection, management and care of all forms of diabetes in Australia.

 National framework for protecting Australia's children indicators